eurodatacube/eodash-assets/collections/REP2_Solar_Energy/REP2.md

 *Protected areas* - Solar power facilities are not typically proposed in conservation areas such as Natura 2000 sites and nationally designated areas.

+*Albedo Proxy* - Solar energy reflected from the surface can be used by bifacial solar panels (with a rear-facing side).
+Increase the lower range to select areas with higher possible increase in usable energy for a bifacial system.
 **Developed with**
 ![](https://raw.githubusercontent.com/eurodatacube/eodash-assets/main/collections/gtif-logos/dhi_row.png)